qns7/macOS.qotfiles/README.md

 f16 : skhd -k "0xB0" # dictation
 f17 : skhd -k "0xB2" # do not disturb
 ```
-3. The additional keys of the Q1 I use as follows
+3. The additional keys on the far right of the Q1 I use as follows
 ```
 F13      F14
          MPLY